Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

-On Saturday, Bobby Witt Jr. (.690 slugging percentage in past 10 games, including four home runs) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+On Sunday, Bobby Witt Jr. (.595 slugging percentage in past 10 games, including three home runs) and the Kansas City Royals face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
 First pitch is at 4:10 PM ET.

-In his previous game, he went 1-for-4 with a triple against the Mariners.
+He had a hitless showing in his previous game (0-for-4) against the Mariners.

 Bobby Witt Jr. Game Info & Props vs. the Mariners